LoveDaisy/ice_halo_sim/cpp/README.md

     will be rendered as well.
 The values could be one of these: `upper`, `lower`, `camera`, `full`.
   * `intensity_factor`, controls the intensity.
 The value locates between 0.1 and 10.0.
   * `offset`, defines the rendering offset.
 In pixel.
+  * `ray_color`, defines the color used to plot the ray scatter points.
+It can be a 3-element array defining the RGB color, or can be a string `real` indicating to use real colors.
+NOTE: RGB value must between 0.0 and 1.0.
+    Real-color is also a highlighted feature of this project.
+  * `background_color`, defines the RGB color used for background.
+Each element must be between 0.0 and 1.0.

 ### Crystal settings